Rilmxp/Veggie-Menu/README.md

   - Recipe Cards:

-    - A default image has been provided with "Recipe not available" message in case no image will be given back from the API
+    - A default image has been provided with "Recipe not available" message in case no image is given back from the API

     - Heart icon to add/remove recipe to/from favorites.
 "Login required" feedback if user is not logged in.
 Filled/empty heart otherwise.